Official State Cat of Maine

 The Maine coon cat was recognized as the official state cat of Maine in 1985.
-Well established more than a century ago, Maine coon cats are one of the oldest natural breeds in North America.
+All State Cats Maine coon cats are one of the oldest natural breeds in North America, and were well established more than a century ago.
 Though tabby coloring is most well-known, Maine coons come in many colors.

 Maine coon cats are tall, muscular, and big-boned with long, smooth, heavy, water-resistant coats and long, bushy tails.
 Males average 13 to 18 pounds (it is not uncommon to reach 25 pounds).
 Females average 9 to 12 pounds.
 Maine coon cats do not reach their full size until they are three to five years old.